Melody-Zhu/Learning_Demo/README.md

 # Thesis-Project
-Demo
+A project about data escrow with SGX and Blockchain:
-A project about data escrow with SGX and Blockchain
+Not complete